Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 ### To Run [`facebook/facebook.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb):

 Click [here](https://colab.research.google.com/github/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb) to open up `facebook.ipynb` in a Google colab environment.
+From there, you can follow the instructions provided in the script to successfully execute the various sections.

 ### To Run [`google/google.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/google/google.ipynb):

 Click [here](https://colab.research.google.com/github/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/google/google.ipynb) to open up `google.ipynb` in a Google colab environment.
+From there, you can follow the instructions provided in the script to successfully execute the various sections.

 ## 4. Results Storage